How should I incorporate my business?

 C-Corp.
 You may have heard of the terms C-Corp and S-Corp.
 With a C-Corp, your business becomes a separate legal structure, meaning that your personal assets stay protected from potential liability.
 Some of the benefits of this choice include increased credibility, limited personal liability and potential tax advantages.
 Additionally, if you decide to transfer ownership, this structure makes it easy to do so.

 S-Corp.
-While a C-Corporation may be subject to double taxation, one of the benefits of an S-Corp is that it may only be taxed on one level.
+While a C-Corporations are subject to double taxation, one of the benefits of an S-Corp is that it can only be taxed on one level.
 This allows for shareholders to report on losses and profits on their tax returns.
 An S-Corp only has to file taxes once a year, and may have tax deductible business expenses.

 Unless you are creating a non-profit corporation, you will likely be selecting one of the aforementioned entities.
 An online incorporation services company can answer any questions you have about incorporating!